 Essentially, think what do you want to improve?
 What are your priorities and how are they aligned with the overall business strategy of your coworking space?

-For coworking spaces these are the most important objectives we believe you need to pay attention to:
+For the majority of coworking spaces these are the essential objectives we believe you need to pay attention to:

 1. Layout your space with different zones